walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 ## Final Comment(s)

 The model produced here is a toy model to demonstrate the overall workflow with many short-comings.
 One of them is that it is a binary classifier, where the categories do not span the entire possible space.
-This means that for any image that you submit, it has to decide if it thinks that the image resembles more a duckling or more a cygnet.
+This means that the classifier has to decide if it thinks that the image is more likely a duckling or more likely a cygnet.
 Saying "Don't be silly, this image is clearly a pineapple!" is just not an option.
 With that being said, I will leave you to marvel (or maybe chuckle?) at the following...

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/huey-dewey-louie.png" alt="Life is like a Hurrican..." width="50%">